|Address:||791 Wall Street|

 Shannon Wiebe, Mandy Aldcorn, Ken Borton, Aynslee Hurdal (Project Team)

 G.D.
 Stasynec & Associates (Mechanical)

 Greenseed Development Corp.
 (Construction Manager)

 |Tours:||Part of the QR Code Tour|

-BGBX has a unique design, with 24 units of housing, flexible commercial space, and covered parking arranged around a central bioswale courtyard, with public decks connected by circulation bridges.The first phase of the design was completed in 2012, with additional phases under construction.
+BGBX has a unique design, with 24 units of housing, flexible commercial space, and covered parking arranged around a central bioswale courtyard, with public decks connected by circulation bridges.The first phase of the design was completed in 2012, with additional phases later.

 BGBX transformed a vacant lot at the intersection of Wall Street and St. Matthews Avenue into a 24-unit housing development for Winnipeg’s West End.
 The project incorporates six separate blocks with alternating two- and three-storey residential loft units and small scale commercial flex spaces at grade.
 The project begins as a white corrugated metal box, a blank slate which is then strategically sliced at six points to reveal unexpected glimpses of lush, green foliage at the block's centre.
 The landscaped courtyard cuts away at the “box” from the inside-out to create a dynamic, multi-facetted courtyard facade.The design seeks innovation at all levels, including its building systems.
 Hollowcore concrete slabs are used as air plenums, eliminating the need for ductwork.